This is an accordion element with a series of buttons that open and close related content panels.

 How many credits are in the major?

-The major requires 35 credits in addition to the 11-14 credits of prerequisite coursework.
+The major requires 27 credits within your declared option in addition to the foundational requirements.

 How do I choose my courses?